 9. Connect to customer support

 It is a part of the best practice for online shopping websites to offer customer support to customers.
 The key is to provide customer support at the right time when they need it.
 Customer support could well be the difference between a completed sale and an abandoned cart at the right time.
-Customer support can be provided through a knowledge base, a 24/7 call center, or a live chatbot.
+Customer support can be provided through a knowledge base, a 24/7 call centre, or a live chatbot.

 The key is to provide online customers with multiple options to communicate.
 The online customer could use any method to communicate with the portal.
 Offering the right kind of support to customers can help keep them on the portal by addressing their concerns and eventually result in a buy, reducing cart abandonment rate and checkout abandonment rate.